tldr-pages/tldr/pages/common/zsteg.md

 > It detects LSB steganography, ZLIB-compressed data, OpenStego, Camouflage and LSB with the Eratosthenes set.
 > More information: <https://github.com/zed-0xff/zsteg>.

-- Detect embedded data in a PNG image:
+- Detect embedded data in a PNG:

 `zsteg {{path/to/image.png}}`